Manual transmission: Shafts

 When neutral is selected, none of the gears on the output shaft are locked to the shaft, allowing the input and output shafts to rotate independently.
 For reverse gear, an idler gear is used to reverse the direction in which the output shaft rotates.
 In many transmissions, the input and output shafts can be directly locked together (bypassing the countershaft) to create a 1:1 gear ratio which is referred to as direct-drive.

 In a transmission for longitudinal engined vehicles (e.g. most rear-wheel-drive cars), it is common for the input shaft and output shaft to be located on the same axis, since this reduces the torsional forces to which the transmission casing must withstand.
 The assembly consisting of both the input and output shafts is referred to as the main shaft (although sometimes this term refers to just the input shaft or output shaft).
-Independent rotation of the input and output shafts is made possibly by one shaft being located inside the hollow bore of the other shaft, with a bearing located between the two shafts.
+Independent rotation of the input and output shafts is made possible by one shaft being located inside the hollow bore of the other shaft, with a bearing located between the two shafts.

-In a transmission for transverse engined vehicles (e.g., front-wheel-drive cars), there are usually only two shafts: input and countershaft (sometimes called input and output).
+In a transmission for transverse engined vehicles (e.g., front-wheel-drive cars), also called a transaxle, there are usually only two shafts: input and countershaft (sometimes called input and output).
 The input shaft runs the whole length of the gearbox, and there is no separate input pinion.
 These transmissions also have an integral differential unit, which is connected via a pinion gear at the end of the counter/output shaft.